What’s the biggest mistake made during a strategic planning day? That’s easy.

 Not understanding how things tie together and not knowing when to say no to the other things that come along is why so many banks never get to top-of-peers performance—even after working hard.
 And even if they do get up there, they don’t know how to stay there.

 Your job as an executive is to get to top-of-peer performance and stay there.
 It’s the only way you are guaranteed to keep your independence.

 That’s the game that matters in this business: Keeping your name on the door.

-I hope to see you at my upcoming masterclass for strategic planning, Elite Strategic Planning Fundamentals, where I’ll show you how to successfully get your strategic plan done.
+I hope to see you at my upcoming Profit-Rich™ Strategic Planning Masterclass, where I’ll show you how to successfully get your strategic plan done.